In the guide below, we list potential sustainability tips for schools.

 14. Consider The Sustainable Management Of Electronic Devices At School

-For electronics like computers, schools might consider ways they can manage them more sustainably, such as repairing and updating them whilst in use.
+For electronics like computers, schools might consider ways they can manage them more sustainably, such as properly maintaining them (repairing, updating, etc) whilst in use.

 Instead of throwing them out when are no longer needed or wanted, schools may consider re-selling or donating them instead.